-Participants in the video communications industry like to use the term “Quality of Experience,” but what does that term mean?
+Participants in the video industry like to use the term “Quality of Experience,” but what does that term mean?
 Whose experience are they talking about?

 Is it that of the engineers who monitor the video delivery chain?
 Is it the executives and content makers who decide what to deliver?